GiantappMan/LiveWallpaperEngine/README.md

 ## Expectations for open source:
 - Welcom PR,Suggest
-- Not recommended for commercial projects。
+- Not recommended for commercial projects

 ## Run demo：
 ```